jeremyprice/GettingGit/lab03.md

 ... make sure you add and commit some changes to your branch, otherwise there will be nothing to push to GitHub ...
 $ git push origin {my_cool_branchname}
 ```

-Now that your changes are up on GitHub, file a Pull Request based on your new branch.
-Go to the [repo](https://github.com/jeremyprice/class_scratchpad) to file your Pull Request.
-While you are there be sure to comment on the Pull Requests from your fellow classmates.

-> Note: For more info on Pull Requests go to the [GitHub help page](https://help.github.com/articles/using-pull-requests/)

 ## Conclusions
 In this lab you experimented with collaborating with others in GitHub.
 Feel free to try all those commands in other different ways and experiment in your new repository.